alignoth/alignoth.github.io/src/docs/usage.rst

      -
    * - highlight
      - -h
-     - Interval or single base position that will be highlighted in the visualization.
-Example: 132400-132500 or 132440 -
+     - Named intervals or single base positions that will be highlighted in the visualization.
+Example: myinterval:132400-132500 or myvariant:132440
+     -
+   * - vcf
+     - -v
+     - Path to a VCF file.
+Variants from the VCF file will be highlighted in the resulting plot similar to the highlight option.
+     -
+   * - bed
+     -
+     - Path to a BED file.
+Regions from the BED file will be highlighted in the resulting plot similar to the highlight option.
+     -
    * - plot-all
      - -p